 What happens to my training if my school shuts down?

-As the nature of training programs differ from one trade to another, training providers are doing their best to offer alternative delivery if possible, or future options for students to resume or continue their training if interrupted.
+As the nature of training programs differ from one trade to another, training providers are doing their best to offer alternative delivery if possible, or future options for students to resume their training.
 Please contact your training provider or instructor for updates.